KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 *   The diameter of the PET-camera is typically about 1 m for a whole body system, and about half that for a brain system.
 Light travels about 1 m in 3 ns.
 Consequently, the time window should not be below 3 ns for a 1 m diameter system.

 For these reasons, current systems use a time window of about 5 to 10 ns.
 Recently, PET systems have been built with a time resolution better than 1 ns.
 With those systems, one can measure the difference in arrival time between the two photons and deduce some position information from it.
-This will be discussed in section [??](#sec:TOF).
+This will be discussed in section [](#sec:TOF).

-Figure [20](#fig:pet_random_enzo) shows the difference between a true coincidence, which provides valuable information, and several other events which are disturbing or even misleading.
+[](#fig:pet_random_enzo) shows the difference between a true coincidence, which provides valuable information, and several other events which are disturbing or even misleading.
 A single event provides no information and is harmless.
 But if two single events are simultaneous (random coincidence), they are indistinguishable from a true coincidence.
 If one (or both) of the photons is scattered, the coincidence provides wrong information: the decaying atom is not located on the line connecting the two detectors.
 Finally, a single event may be simultaneous with a true coincidence.
 Since there is no way to find out which of the three photons is the single one, the entire event is ignored and information is lost.

 :::{figure} figs/fig_pet_random_enzo.pdf
 :name: fig:pet_random_enzo